workadventure/workadventure/docs/map-building/tiled-editor/index.md

 ### Loading the map in Tiled

-The sample map is in the file `map.tmj`.
+The sample map is in the file `office.tmj`.
 You can load this file in [Tiled](https://www.mapeditor.org/).

 Now, it's up to you to edit the map and write your own map.